ViennaBorowska/Text-Editor-PWA/README.md

 You are then able to write and edit text in the editor.
 If you close and reopen the editor, any work you have is saved and remembered.

-There i also a button to install the app to be used offline.
+There is also a button to install the app to be used offline.
+It will be downloaded and saved to yout desktop.
 Work is still saved and remembered.

 ## License